NoemieGrf/2DGameFramework/README.md

     - Update box2d physics world.
 All collider's physics world position will be updated.
     - Sync all collider's physics world position to transform's position.

+- AnimationManager::Tick()

+    - Update all entities' spine-animator, decided what animation should entity behave.

 - AnimationManager::LateTick()

-    - Update all entities' animator component, decided what animation should entity behave.
-    - Update all entities' spine component, update skeleton to show the animation.
+    - Update all entities' spine-renderer, update skeleton to show the animation.